P23-Africa-Dev/the-factory/api docs/features/project-management.md

 1. `owner|admin|supervisor` can manage projects.
 2. `agent` cannot access project endpoints.
-3. The active company context must exist and the company must be active.
+3. `company_id` is required on project creation and must resolve to an active company context for the authenticated user.
 4. `project_manager_user_id` must belong to the same company and must have `owner|admin|supervisor` role.
 5. `assigned_team` users must belong to the same company.
+6. Cross-company manager or team assignment is rejected with validation errors.

 ## Data Model